Operation: To Fool A Hawke, Chap. 2

 "I know now, Cait," String replied, sliding his arms around my waist and pulling me close to him.
 "I know now," he murmured again, in that throaty tone that he knows I love, just before he took my lips with his.
 The kiss began gently, but it didn't take long for the passion to begin to build, until Saoirse Marie's voice rang in our ears and broke the mood.
 "Eww.
 Don't look, Sally Anne—'cause they're kissing!"

 "Okay, Daddy!"
 Both girls squealed happily.
 I sighed inwardly with relief, thinking that maybe—just maybe—we were moving past the morning's incident and getting on with our lives.
-At least he hasn't thrown me out, I remembered thinking as we finished the dishes and put the kids to bed.
+At least he hasn't thrown me out.
+I tried not to read too much into the situation as we finished the dishes and put the kids to bed, but I felt like things were looking good.
 That's gotta count for something.

 All the same, as we went upstairs to our sleeping loft, I wanted to know that everything was all right between String and me.
 The kiss downstairs and Hawke's reactions had told me a lot—but any judge or lawyer I've ever met would probably say they were circumstantial evidence, at best—and I needed more.
 I needed my husband, dammit.
 I put on my best come-hither expression and walked over to String, but he gently grabbed onto my hands just as I was about to slide my arms around his shoulders, and try to start something.
 And the look on his face got me worried again.